josephsbuck98/fermion-bag-HLFT/README.md

 # Fermion Bag Approach for Hamiltonian Lattice Field Theories

-This code is a generalization of the code originally developed by Dr. Emilie Huffman in her graduate work at Duke University.
+This is a generalization of the code originally developed by Dr. Emilie Huffman in her graduate work at Duke University.

 ## Abstract:
 Understanding the critical behavior near quantum critical points for strongly correlated